rust-lang/rustc-dev-guide/src/contributing.md

 link](https://github.com/rust-lang/rust/issues/new/choose) and filling out the fields in the appropriate provided template.

-## Bug Fixes or "Normal" code changes
+## Bug fixes or "normal" code changes

 For most PRs, no special procedures are needed.
 You can just [open a PR], and it will be reviewed, approved, and merged.
 This includes most bug fixes,